LBNL-UCB-STI/beam/docs/developers.rst

 * **runName**: to specify instance name.
 * **beamBranch**: To specify the branch for simulation, current source branch will be used as default branch.
 * **beamCommit**: The commit SHA to run simulation. use `HEAD` if you want to run with latest commit, default is `HEAD`.
+* **dataBranch**: To specify the data branch (branch on production data repository) for simulation, 'develop' branch will be used as default data branch.
 * **deployMode**: to specify what type of deploy it will be: config | experiment | execute
 * **beamConfigs**: A comma `,` separated list of `beam.conf` files.
 It should be relative path under the project home.
 You can create branch level defaults by specifying the branch name with `.configs` suffix like `master.configs`.
 Branch level default will be used if `beamConfigs` is not present.
 * **beamExperiments**: A comma `,` separated list of `experiment.yml` files.
 It should be relative path under the project home.You can create branch level defaults same as configs by specifying the branch name with `.experiments` suffix like `master.experiments`.
 Branch level default will be used if `beamExperiments` is not present. `beamConfigs` has priority over this, in other words, if both are provided then `beamConfigs` will be used.